zedlopez/ifm/The Recipe Book.md

 [Lanista 1] demonstrates randomised combat in the style of a role-playing game.
 The player has a partially random chance of doing any given amount of damage; both the player and their opponent have hit points, and whichever one runs out first dies.
 [Lanista 2] continues this idea, but includes weapons that affect the amount of of damage done.
 [Red Cross] by itself implements a command that we might use to find out how strong characters are at the moment.

-A word of warning about designing such sequences: a player who gets a roll they don't like always has the option of ``undo``ing a turn and re-rolling.
+A word of warning about designing such sequences: a player who gets a roll they don't like always has the option of ``UNDO``-ing a turn and re-rolling.
 This means that they can always win a random battle sooner or later; bad luck only means that it takes them longer (so they get more bored and irritated as they play through).
-It is possible to turn off ``undo`` implementation with
+It is possible to turn off ``UNDO`` implementation with

 	Use UNDO prevention.